 \subsection{Preprocessing}

 Audio files were converted from their original format to a lossless \texttt{flac} encoding for storage purposes using ffmpeg (\url{https://ffmpeg.org/}).
 If the audio files were longer than 5 minutes, they were also separated into 5-minute long segments at this step.
 Each segment which was 5-minutes long or less was resampled to 32 kHz (to maintain a Nyquist frequency of 16 kHz) and processed through a high-pass filter at 1 kHz.
+The default whisper-tiny parameters were used for mel spectrogram preprocessing (a \textit{chunk\_length} of 30, a \textit{feature\_size} of 80, and a \textit{hop\_length} of 160).
 15-second long segments of each file were fed through the 39 million parameter whisper-tiny encoder~\cite{whisper} to obtain a feature set with the dimensions of \textit{audio\_chunks},\textit{hidden\_steps}, \textit{hidden\_size}.
 Layer normalization was applied to the outputs at this stage~\cite{ba2016layer}.
 A mean-pooling was applied across the \textit{hidden\_steps} dimension.
 All dimensions were averaged until we obtained a single vector per file with the dimension: \textit{hidden\_size}.
 We refer to these per-file vector representations as embeddings throughout the rest of the paper.